flatiron/blacksmith/articles/getting-started/control-flow/how-to-write-asynchronous-code/article.md

-Node enforces an ansynchronous coding style, in contrast to many synchronous languages like PHP, Ruby, Python, Perl, C, etc.  There are a number of important things to be aware of when learning to write asynchronous code - otherwise, you will often find your code executing in extremely unexpected ways.
+Nodejs promotes an asynchronous coding style from the ground up, in contrast to many of the most popular web frameworks.
+There are a number of important things to be aware of when learning to write asynchronous code - otherwise, you will often find your code executing in extremely unexpected ways.
 Take this (general) rule to heart:

 ###Use the asynchronous functions, avoid the synchronous ones!